-"UG Healthcare Corporation Limited (优格医疗有限公司) and together with its subsidiaries ("UG Healthcare" or the "Group"), is an established natural latex and nitrile examination gloves manufacturer with its own extensive distribution network.
-The Group is also involved in the distribution of ancillary products such as surgical, vinyl and cleanroom gloves, face masks and other medical disposables."
+UG Healthcare Corporation Limited (优格医疗有限公司) and together with its subsidiaries ("UG Healthcare" or the "Group"), is an established natural latex and nitrile examination gloves manufacturer and distributor.
+The Group is also involved in the distribution of ancillary products, such as surgical, vinyl and cleanroom gloves, face masks and other medical disposals.

 Currently, the Group has two manufacturing facilities located in Seremban, Malaysia.
 To complement this manufacturing platform, it has established an extensive distribution network globally through its own distribution companies based in the United States of America ("USA"), United Kingdom ("UK"), Germany, the People's Republic of China ("PRC") and Nigeria, as well as through third party distributors.

 Through this extensive distribution network, its products are sold to more than 50 countries including Germany, Nigeria, the PRC, USA, UK, France, Italy, Austria, Switzerland, the Netherlands, Japan, South Korea, Canada and Brazil.

-Started in 1989, the Group has built its reputation as a reliable manufacturer and distributor of natural latex and nitrile examination gloves under its own brand names including its "Unigloves" as well as third party labels where it is engaged as an original equipment manufacturer ("OEM").
+Started in 1989, the Group has built its reputation as a reliable manufacturer and distributor of natural latex and nitrile examination gloves under several brand names including its proprietary "Unigloves" brand name as well as third party labels where it is engaged as original equipment manufacturer.

-The Group's competitive edge lies in its successful integration of its manufacturing and distribution businesses.
-The integrated platforms allow the Group to have full control over the entire supply chain, including (i) the production process, where it can carry out stringent quality control checks at every stage to ensure consistent product quality and compliance with various stringent international standards, as well as (ii) the distribution of its products to end-users and intermediaries.
+The Group's competitive edge lies in the successful integration of its manufacturing and distribution businesses.
+The integrated platforms allow the Group to have full control over the entire supply chain, including (1) the production process, where it can carry out stringent quality control checks at every stage to ensure consistent product quality and compliance with various stringent international standards, as well as (2) the distribution of its products to end-users and intermediaries.
 With its own facilities, the Group is also able to customise products to meet the evolving requirements of customers in a cost effective manner.

-UG Healthcare was listed on the Singapore Exchange Securities Trading Limited ("SGX-ST") on 8 December 2014 under stock code 41A.
+UG Healthcare is listed on the Singapore Exchange Securities Trading Limited ("SGX-ST") on 8 December 2014 under stock code 41A.